-Who and are the named Coordinators for safety and what do they do?
+Who and are the named coordinators for safety and what do they do?
 Who is the named Safety Coordinator?

-Lists of named Coordinators for the roles in the Nursery, are displayed in Nursery and kept updated by Managers.
+Lists of named coordinators for the roles in the Nursery, are displayed in Nursery and kept updated by Managers.
 The Manager is the Designated Safety Lead, or DSL.
-Nursery Managers and the Nursery Coordinator supports all named persons.
+Nursery coordinators support all named persons.

-What do named Coordinators for safety do?
+What do named coordinators for safety do?

-Named Coordinators oversee safety In Nursery and support other team members.
+Named coordinators oversee safety In Nursery and support other team members.
 They have additional training in safety and review accidents and incidents.
 The DSL supports this.

 What are the safety requirements at Nursery?
 What does this Policy do?